Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 >
 > **Doors.** A wooden door can be forced open with a successful DC 10 Strength check, or DC 15 if the door is barred or reinforced in some other manner.
 Increase the DC by 5 if the door is made of stone, or by 10 if it is made of iron.
 Decrease the DC by 5 if the door is made of glass or amber, or if the door is weakened in some manner (such as by rot or corrosion).
 >
-> **Secret Doors.** If there are obvious clues to a secret door's presence, such as scratch marks on a nearby wall or footprints leading to it, a character with a passive Wisdom (Perception) score of 15 or higher notices the secret door.
-Otherwise, finding a secret door requires a search of the area and a successful DC 15 Wisdom (Perception) check.
+> **Secret Doors.** If there are obvious clues to a secret door's presence, such as scratch marks on a nearby wall or footprints leading to it, a character with a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 15 or higher notices the secret door.
+Otherwise, finding a secret door requires a search of the area and a successful DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 >
 > **Locks.** A creature proficient with thieves' tools can use them to pick a typical lock with a successful DC 15 Dexterity check.
 A typical padlock can be broken by smashing it with a bludgeoning or slashing weapon and succeeding on a DC 20 Strength check.
 >
-> **Webs.** Characters can pass through ordinary webs, including thick cobwebs, without fear of being restrained or slowed down.
+> **Webs.** Characters can pass through ordinary webs, including thick cobwebs, without fear of being [[/5.
+Mechanics/Rules/Conditions.md#restrained\|restrained]] or slowed down.
 A character can clear away the cobwebs from a 10-foot square as an action.
 Webs woven by giant spiders are a different matter; see ""Dungeon Hazards"" in chapter 5 in the "Dungeon Master's Guide" for rules on giant spider webs.
 ^the-lands-of-barovia-common-features

 ### C. Svalich Woods